HectorRicardo/simple-music-app/README.md

 # The `MediaController`-`MediaSession` part

+This architectural part is used to fulfill Expectation 1, which is repeated below for convenience.

+> **Expectation 1**: The app's music player should be able to be controlled not
+> only from the app's UI itself, but also from other places, such as:
+>   - the device's/peripherals' external hardware media buttons
+>   - the notification bar/lock screen (your app should provide a notification
+>     for the player)
+>   - Google Assistant
+>   - other devices/apps

+In Android terminology, the places that are able to control the app's player (including the app's UI) are referred to as **media controllers**.

+To achieve this goal, we need to abstract the player from the rest of the app.
+That is, we need to separate the player into a decoupled, standalone element that is callable from any of the Android media controllers.

+Hold on...didn't we do that already?
+Isn't one of the assumptions of this guide that the player is already abstracted, and we just care about its API?

+This is a good question.
+To answer it, we need to clarify that there are two different levels of abstractions:

+  - First-level abstraction: This is the one we already did (the one we assumed it's already in place).
+However, this abstraction should be platform-independent.
+That is, the API should be the same, no matter if we're doing an Android, iOS, or Windows application.
+A player is a player and should behave as a player, no matter in which platform we are.
+      - Note: the player's API has to be platform-independent, but its implementation doesn't have to be.
+  - The "Android" level abstraction: Now that the first-level abstraction is in place, we need to "wrap" our player in an Android-specific module so it's callable from the Android media controllers.
+The player has to be reachable from the Android framework,
-A decent music app is separated into two components:

-  - The audio player (which we already explained in the introduction).
+A decent music app is separated into two components: the **audio player** (which we already explained in the introduction) and the **UI**.
-  - The **UI**, which issues commands to the player (play, pause, etc..) and displays the player's state.
-Player commands are also known as "transport commands", and this is the term Android prefers for this purpose.
+  - The UI issues commands to the player (play, pause, etc..) and displays the player's state.
+Player commands are also known as **transport commands**, and this is the term Android prefers for this purpose.
+  - The player responds to these commands and send updates back to the UI so the user can see the new

 <figure>
   <img alt="A basic media app diagram" src="docs_images/controller-session.png">